Hooghly Imambara: Clock

-Location
+Accessibility

-It is in Hooghly District.
-People coming from Kolkata have to take a train (Local or Express) to Naihati Junction.
-From Naihati, they have to catch the Bandel Local train and they get off at Hooghly Ghat Station.
-From there, Imambara is in a walking distance.
+People who come from Kolkata typically to take a train to Naihati Junction railway station, and then they catch the Bandel local train to the Hooghly Ghat station.
+From there, the Imambara is a short walking distance.
 There are rickshaws and autos to ferry visitors to the Imambara from the station.

-Or, the best way to come possibly is to go to Howrah Station and avail the straight trains (local EMUs) to Bandel, which are more frequent and less crowded.
-One needs to get down at Hooghly Station, and take autos/totos/rickshaws to the Imambara.
+An alternative is to access the Imambara via Howrah railway station and access the straight trains (local EMUs), which are more frequent and less crowded, to Bandel.
+From the Hooghly railway station, autos, totos, and rickshaws provide easy access to the Imambara.

-Visitors should carry their own lunch/snacks, since there are no eateries around the Imambara.